instayu/html-5-calander/YUIConf-2013-Speaker-Info.md

-# YUIConf Speaker Info
-Tips for Giving a Great Tech Talk
 #Tips for Giving a Great Tech Talk
 These are the tips we've amassed over the years on how to give a great tech talk.